PrinceNet/aliases/readme.md

-# Git Aliases
+# Aliases

-Here you can find my Git aliases that I use.
+Here you can find my aliases that I use.
-Feel free to use it and modify it as you need.
+Feel free to use them and modify as you like.
 If you have any suggestion please let me know =]

 ## License